gkellogg/earl-report/README.md

 ## Individual EARL reports
-Results for individual implementations should be specified in Turtle form, but may be specified in an any compatible RDF serialization (JSON-LD is presumed to be a cached rollup report).
+Results for individual implementations should be specified in Turtle form, but may be specified in an any compatible RDF serialization.
 The report is composed of `Assertion` declarations in the following form:

     [ a earl:Assertion;